rqlite/rqlite.io/content/en/docs/install-rqlite/building-from-source/_index.md

 go install ./...
 $GOPATH/bin/rqlited ~/node.1
 ```

+### Compilation errors locating SQLite functions
+If, during compilation, you experience [errors](https://github.com/rqlite/rqlite/issues/1763) about undefined SQLite functions, [your C compilation step is probably not configured correctly](https://github.com/mattn/go-sqlite3?tab=readme-ov-file#compilation).
+Check that you have a C compiler installed and that the environment variable `CGO_ENABLED` must be set to 1.
+You can [explicitly set the C compiler](https://pkg.go.dev/cmd/cgo) using the CC environment variable.

 ### Linking behavior
 Note that the above commands build a version of `rqlited` that dynamically links _libc_.
 When officially released, `rqlited` for certain CPU architectures will statically link all code, including libc - but for other architectures `rqlited` will be dynamically linked (which will require your enviroment to have all required libraries).
 The SQLite source code is **always** part of rqlite however, and you never need any SQLite library (often named `libsqlite3`) on your host machine.